avinash0309/BRAIN-TUMOR-SEGEMENTATION-OF-LOW-GRADE-GLIOMAS/Code/README.md

 5.2.
 The Downsampling path consists of 4 Downsampling blocks and we encourange you to look at our model plot for more information.
-Up Sampling Block:The architecture of the Upsampling block has been shown below
+Up Sampling Block:The architecture of the Upsampling block consists of:
+Skip connection + Input from previous Conv_layer-->Batch Normalization-->Conv_layer-->Batch Normalization-->Conv_layer-->Up sampling layer

 The Up-sampling path consists of 4 Up sampling blocks and we encourange you to look at our model plot for more information.